About Me

 Is it true that you're obsessed with Twitter?

 It's been scientifically proven that people on Twitter cannot be trusted, so whatever they're saying about me shouldn't be believed.
-Folks on Twitter will say anything for a reTweet.
+Folks on Twitter will say anything for a retweet.
 Documented fact.

 I heard you died in the shower last year.